dadishimwe/dadishimwe/_posts/2024-09-18-getting-started-with-devops.md

 These tests can be added to your Jenkins pipeline so that they run automatically after each deployment, ensuring that any issues are caught early.

-If you're interested in collaborating or discussing further, feel free to email me at **amirulislamalmamun@gmail.com**.
-Let’s connect and grow together!
+If you're interested in collaborating or discussing further, feel free to email me at **dadishimwe0@gmail.com**.
+Let's connect and grow together!